PsyTeachR/introdataviz/inst/book/appendix-0.md

 **Vertical Lines - geom_vline()**

 Often it can be useful to put a marker into our plots to highlight a certain criterion value.
 For example, if you were working with a scale that has a cut-off, perhaps the Austim Spectrum Quotient 10 [@allison2012toward], then you might want to put a line at a score of 7; the point at which the researchers suggest the participant is referred further.
 Alternatively, thinking about the Stroop test we have looked at in this paper, perhaps you had a level of accuracy that you wanted to make sure was reached - let's say 80%.
-If we refer back to Figure\ \@ref(fig:histogram-acc), which used the code below:
+If we refer back to Figure\ \@ref(fig:histograms), which used the code below:

 ```r